• Home

 Welcome

-Thank you for visiting Issue 11 of Soul Forte: A Journal for Spiritual Writing, featuring writing by Kate Belew, Peter Cashorali, Cleopatra Sorina Iliescu, justine lotus, Ken Goodman, and more.
+Thank you for visiting Issue 11 of Soul Forte: A Journal for Spiritual Writing, featuring writing by Kate Belew, Peter Cashorali, Cleopatra Sorina Iliescu, justine lotus, Alan Altany, Jon Gianelli, Ken Goodman, and more.
 Join in!
 We are currently accepting submissions here.

 Find out more